USS Callister: Plot

 The crew embark on a mission in which they apprehend Valdack but spare his life.
+Valdack, really a clone of Daly’s coworker Karl, begs Daly to kill him, but Daly mockingly refuses, stating that killing is against Space Fleet code.
 After Daly leaves, Nanette finds a way to send a game invitation containing a message for help to the real-world Nanette.
 When the real-world Nanette asks the real-world Daly about the message, he dismisses it as spam.
 Daly enters the game to interrogate his crew and transforms Lowry into a monster when she defends Nanette.
 Once Daly departs, Nanette identifies a distant wormhole as an uplink to Infinitys next update; she surmises that by flying into the wormhole, they will be deleted and therefore die.
-Walton is very hesitant to help; he explains that Daly has previously recreated his son Tommy within the game, throwing him out of an airlock to punish Walton.
-He also points out that since Daly still has all their DNA, he can just recreate them and punish them further.
+Walton is very hesitant to help; he explains that Daly has previously recreated his son Tommy within the game and killed him in front of Walton as punishment.
+He also points out that since Daly still has all their DNA, he can continue to recreate and torture them.
 Nanette promises the crew that they will recover the lollipop containing Tommy's DNA.

 When Daly returns, Nanette persuades him to take her on a mission to Skillane IV alone.
 She strips to her bathing suit and runs into a nearby lake, enticing a reluctant Daly to swim with her.
 He leaves behind the omnicorder, which allows him to control the game, on the shore.
-The crew teleports the omnicorder onto their ship and uses it to access sexually explicit images of Nanette on her PhotoCloud account.
-They use those photos to blackmail the real-life Nanette into ordering a pizza at Daly's apartment and stealing the DNA samples while he answers the door.
+The crew teleports the omnicorder onto their ship and uses it to access sexually explicit images of Nanette on her PhotoCloud account, which they then use to blackmail the real-life Nanette into ordering a pizza at Daly's apartment and stealing his DNA samples while he answers the door.
 The cloned crew then teleport digital Nanette onto the ship.

 As Daly resumes play, he discovers the crew are escaping.
 He commandeers a crashed spaceship to pursue them through an asteroid belt.
 The Callister collides with an asteroid; Walton repairs the thrusters manually, incinerating himself, and the ship accelerates into the wormhole.
 The firewall detects Daly's modded build and locks his controls, rendering him physically unable to exit the game as it is deleted around him.
 In the real world, Daly is left sitting motionless, implying he has died from the side effect.

-The crew reawakens in the un-modded version of Infinity with Plowman and Lowry restored to human form.
+The crew reawakens in the un-modded version of Infinity with Karl and Lowry restored to human form.
 Now free, they continue their adventure, with Nanette leading them, after interacting with an annoyed user, "Gamer691" (Aaron Paul).